 - Giannone G, Hosy E, Levet F, Constals A, Schulze K, Sobolevsky AI, Rosconi MP, Gouaux E, Tampé R, Choquet D, and Cognet L: Dynamic superresolution imaging of endogenous proteins on living cells at ultra-high density.
 Biophys.
 J. 99 (4): 1303–10 (2010).

 - Sharonov A, and Hochstrasser R: Wide-field subdiffraction imaging by accumulated binding of diffusing probes.
 PNAS 50: 18911–16 (2006).

 - Winckler P, Lartigue L, Giannone G, De Giorgi F, Ichas F, Sibarita JB, Lounis B, and Cognet L: Identification and super-resolution imaging of ligand-activated receptor dimers in live cells.
 Sci.
 Rep. (2013).

-- Zimmermann T, Hosy E: Webinar: New Dimensions in Super-Resolution Microscopy.
+- <link science-lab webinar-new-dimensions-in-super-resolution-microscopy>Zimmermann T, Hosy E: Webinar: New Dimensions in Super-Resolution Microscopy.
 Leica Science Lab (2014).

 This article demonstrates how actin microfilament assemblies can be clearly visualized with superior…Jun 24, 2021Read article